eldr4d/project711/README.md

 Currently, the limit in the `createDB.py` file is the first 100000 lines in the measurements file (there are about 97 million lines total)

+Collect locations for each ip

+First install the following external library [ipinfodb](http://http://ipinfodb.com/) pip install git+git://github.com/markmossberg/pyipinfodb.git

+You can use this API key but it will be better if you create an acount and generate a new one.
+API key 7bc84207e8b13e67b546b6857459aa263ffc5ce7fd9ca12af653de66015ca988